 The calculator is available to anyone interested in estimating the cost of a U-M Education.
 If you are already interested in a particular area of study, the calculator will look at costs for specific programs as it considers your family financial information.

-You may create a College Board account to save your information for future reference or enter the website as a guest.
+You may create a College Board account to save your information for future reference or use the tool as a guest.
 Try the tool.

 For samples of family profiles and more about the University of Michigan’s commitment to affordability for resident students, visit www.admissions.umich.edu/affordability.

-While U-M does not have sufficient funds to meet the full demonstrated financial need of many non-resident students, private scholarships and scholarships from U-M schools and colleges may be available (see our Types of Scholarships page).
+While U-M does not have sufficient funds to meet the full demonstrated financial need of many non-resident students, private scholarships and scholarships from U-M schools and colleges may be available.
 Also consider the Direct PLUS Loan for parents of dependent undergraduates or private loans.

 Non-resident families need to plan to pay non-resident tuition for each year at U-M. Students oftten need to develop comprehensive financial strategies to cover the cost of a U-M education.